 Green gingham dresses or grey shorts may be worn in the Summer term.

-- Plain white T-shirt or school polo shirt, plain black shorts, training shoes or plimsolls.
+- Plain T-shirt in your child’s ‘house’ colour, plain black shorts, training shoes or plimsolls.

 - A tracksuit is also useful for outdoor activities during the winter.